FBW-E06-1/Portfolio-Website/README.md

 This is presentation of the projects I've been working on at DCI.
 There is no better opportunity to learn and show off our skills than a beautiful portfolio website.

-You have the ability to write HTML, CSS, and responsive media queries.
-You also know how to identify and write responsive units.
-It's time to put that knowledge into action by reading someone else's code and adding your own flavor.
+After finishing the first module, I  have the ability to write HTML, CSS, and responsive media queries.
+I also know how to identify and write responsive units.

 ## Project Set Up